robert-DL/geoarches/README.md

 Model training:
 - `backbones/`: network architecture that can be plugged into lightning modules.
-- `lightning_modules/`: wrapper around backbone modules to handle loss computation, optimizer, etc for training and inferrence (agnostic to backbone but specific to ML task).
+- `lightning_modules/`: wrapper around backbone modules to handle loss computation, optimizer, etc for training and inference (agnostic to backbone but specific to ML task).

 Evaluation:
 - `metrics/`: tested suite of iterative metrics (memory efficient) for deterministic and generative models.
 - `evaluation/`: scripts for running metrics over model predictions and plotting.

 Pipeline:
-- `main_hydra.py`: script to run training or inferrence with hydra configuration.
+- `main_hydra.py`: script to run training or inference with hydra configuration.
-- `documentation/`: quickstart code for training and inferrence from a notebook.
+- `documentation/`: quickstart code for training and inference from a notebook.

 ## Installation